dublinlinuxorg/site/README.md

 - menus can be put together from a dict that is created from markdown files frontmatter (`menu_item`).
 Nested items are to be separated with a `/`:
     `menu_item: Learn about Linux/Links`
 - parent menu items (`Learn about Linux` in the above example) don't have to have a page, in which case they won't be selectable (but they will still show up as a parent menu item)
+- live folder must be called public, for gitlab cicd